Developer Integration Guide – Resource Planning API

 MethodEndpointDescription

-POST/assignmentsCreate an assignment; return the created record with id
+POST/assignmentsCreate an assignment; return the created record.
+For example:

 3. Authentication & Workspace selection